SARSARI13/Lidar-to-Camera-Projection-and-Point-Cloud-Visualization/README.md

-# Lidar to Camera Projection and Point Cloud Visualization with KITTI Dataset
+# Lidar to Camera Projection and Point Cloud Visualization

 ## Objective